Frequently asked questions

 The entire building is entered as a participant.

-5. How can I pay my contribution fee?
+7. How can I pay my participation fee?

 How it works

-6. What do I as a building owner have to do?
+8. What do, I as a building owner, have to do?

-As you enroll your buildings, it is key to get occupiers onboard.
-Outreach is also an opportunity to strengthen the relationship and align on sustainability objectives.
+As you enrol your buildings, it is key to get tenants onboard.
+This is also an opportunity to strengthen your relationship and align on sustainability objectives.
 It is common that building owners pay the entry fee for buildings in the first year.

-This competition is intended to be a fun way for customers to not only collaborate with landlords but also across their various internal teams.
-Customers are encouraged to form Green Teams that raise awareness and provide fun opportunities for all their peers to participate in.
-They are also expected to engage with the landlords and other occupiers regularly to develop action plans and track progress for the building.
+This competition is intended to be a fun way for tenants to not only collaborate with landlords but also across their various internal teams.
+Tenants are encouraged to form Green Teams to raise awareness and provide fun opportunities for all their peers to participate in.
+They are also expected to engage with the landlords and other tenants regularly to develop action plans and track progress for the building.

 Kick off opening event for all participants